alanthom/yt_summariser_agent/MEDIUM_ARTICLE.md

-# Building Your First Multi-Agent AI System: A Complete Guide to YouTube Video Summarization
+# Building Your First Multi-Agent AI System: A Complete Guide to YouTube Video Summarization (Updated 2025)

-*Learn how to create a sophisticated AI system using CrewAI, Ollama, and local LLMs — featuring real implementation insights and production-ready optimizations!*
+*Learn how to create a sophisticated AI system using CrewAI, Ollama, and local LLMs — featuring real implementation insights, latest fixes, and production-ready optimizations!*

 ## Introduction: The Rise of Agentic AI Systems

 Imagine having a team of AI specialists working together to analyze YouTube videos: one expert listener who extracts key insights, a professional writer who crafts compelling summaries, and a quality critic who ensures excellence.
 This isn't science fiction — it's what we call an **agentic AI system**, and you can build one today.

-In this comprehensive guide, we'll build a complete YouTube summarization system using **CrewAI** and **open-source language models**.
+In this comprehensive guide (updated October 2025), we'll build a complete YouTube summarization system using **CrewAI** and **open-source language models**.
 No expensive API subscriptions required — everything runs locally on your machine!

+**🆕 What's New in This Update:**
+- Fixed YouTube Transcript API compatibility issues
+- Optimized performance for faster processing
+- Enhanced error handling and debugging
+- Updated CrewAI integration patterns
+- Real troubleshooting solutions from production use

 ## What Are Agentic Systems?